-The licensing of groundwater associated with Water Corporation's groundwater replenishment and recovery scheme (GWR) is managed outside the allocation limits set for the Gnangara system.
+The licensing of groundwater associated with Water Corporation's groundwater replenishment and recovery scheme (GWR) is managed outside the allocation limits set for the Gnangara system because water abstracted is balanced by water reinjected.
 Licensed volumes are reported separately from other volumes licensed for public water supply.

 Groundwater replenishment is a form of managed aquifer recharge.
-At Beenyup Wastewater Treatment Plant in Craigie, water is treated to drinking standard and recharged/injected into the Leederville and Yarragadee aquifers onsite.
+At Beenyup Wastewater Treatment Plant in Craigie, water is treated to drinking standard and recharged (or injected) into the Leederville and Yarragadee aquifers onsite.
 An equivalent amount of water is then abstracted from aquifers across the Gnangara or Jandakot groundwater systems, and this is subject to a groundwater licence.

-In 2018-19 13.3 GL was licensed from the Gnangara system as part of Stage 1 of Water Corporation's GWR scheme (see Table 2 for the distribution of licences by aquifer).
-In 2018-19, 3.59 GL of treated wastewater was injected.
-Just over 0.001 GL of the 13.3 GL licensed in 2018-19 was abstracted due to delays in commissioning Stage 2 of the scheme.
+In 2019-20 13.30 GL was licensed from the Gnangara system as part of Stage 1 of Water Corporation's GWR scheme (see Table 2 for the distribution of licences by aquifer).
+Only 9.42 GL of the 13.30 GL licensed in 2019-20 was abstracted.